 Olympic Trial Qualifiers/Performance

+Participation & performance in both the short course and long course Niagara LSC Championships.

+Futures qualifiers/performance

+Power point scores from the athlete’s top 3 events in both long course & short course

 Athlete of the Year Selection Procedure

-The Age Group and Senior Group Chairs will each identify at least five male and five female athlete nominees based on their combined yards and meters IMX scores.

-Once identified, the Age Group and Senior Group Chairs will assemble data for the additional quantitative evaluation criteria as listed above.
+The Age Group and Senior Group Chairs will each identify at least five male and five female athlete nominees based on the quantitative evaluation criteria as listed above.

 Once all the quantitative evaluation criteria data is available, the Age Group and Senior Group Chairs will meet with their respective committees to discuss each athlete and select their award recipients based on the quantitative evaluation criteria and any qualitative information that may be discussed during the selection process.